Piotr1215/kubernetes-operators/README.md

 ## Kubernetes Architecture

-Before we dive start learning about operators, let's get a quick refresher on Kubernetes architecture:
+Before we start learning about operators, let's get a quick refresher on Kubernetes architecture:

 ```plantuml
 @startuml k8s-architecture